-Think for instance of jobs where you need to operate in fast-paced environments.
+Think, for instance, of jobs where you need to operate in fast-paced environments.
 Most jobs have at least some stressful aspects.
-Think of reaching targets, goals, presenting ideas, and meeting tight deadlines.
+Think of reaching targets, and goals, presenting ideas and meeting tight deadlines.
 For employers, employees that possess strong stress management skills perform better and are more efficient in their work.

 The rationale behind discussing previous stressful situations is the best indicator to predict how you will handle situations in the future.
 For interviewers, behavioral questions about stress are the most pragmatic way to uncover past work experiences.
 The answers you give the interviewer should convince him or her that you can handle situations that you are probably to encounter on the job if you’re hired.

 Why Interviewers Are Interested In How You Handle Challenges

 Being able to deal with challenges in the workplace is common.
 It’s, therefore, also a commonly discussed topic during the interview.
 Most of the time, questions about how you handle challenges are behavioral interview questions.